Join our facebook group!

 • Match a number card with a subitizing card.

 Ten frame activities offer a great way to help students organize numbers so they can easily be counted.
 They aren’t simply just memorizing numbers or counting without meaning.
 It shows kids the value of numbers.
-Additionally, ten frames help anchor numbers to 5 and 10.
-This is one of the important skills students need as they begin working with larger numbers.

 math strategies and tips for building number sense to 20 in Kindergarten and first grade?
 Grab your free activity and learn how to teach number sense.
 Lots of math sense activities and resources that include: books, materials, math manipulatives, and even FREE activities!
 I am excited to share my favorite number sense activities with easy ways to help increase your students' number sense skills.